lavanda888boy/FLFA/reports/Lab4.md

         ...
 ```

 2. The process of eliminating unit productions works similarly in a loop.
-It continues iterating while thre are still unit productions remaining in grammar.
+It continues iterating while there are still unit productions remaining in grammar.
 When they are found, they are immediately removed and replaced with productions which contained the non-terminal from the right side of the production found.

 ```
 @Override